ProTitleUSA · Dallas County & all of Texas

 What’s Included in a Dallas Property Title Search

 Every Dallas title search we deliver answers four questions: who legally owns the property right now, what loans are still attached to it, what judgments or liens encumber it, and whether taxes are current.
-You get a PDF with a one-page executive summary up front and the source documents — deeds, mortgages, lien filings — behind it.
+You get a PDF with a one-page executive summary up front and the source documents — deeds, mortgages, releases, lien filings — behind it.
 No 80-page raw dump.
 No padding.

 The standard turn time is 48 business hours.
 If you’re bidding at a Dallas County foreclosure auction on the first Tuesday of the month and you ordered the search Friday afternoon, the expedited 4-business-hour option exists for exactly that reason.
-It runs an extra $35 and we use it often.
+It runs an extra $35 and we use it constantly.

 O&E Report (Current Owner Search)